yukinogatari/TheOtherRoles-GM/README.md

 | Name | Description |
 |----------|:-------------:|
 | Sheriff Spawn Chance | -
+| Sheriff Number of Shots | The number of times the Sheriff is able to kill
 | Sheriff Cooldown | -
 | Neutrals Can Die To Sheriff | -
 -----------------------